raminphpmern/jssimple-methods/README.md

 JS Simple demo functionalities

 Example 1 : tun-on-off-light.html
-Kindly Switch On the Light
+Kindly Switch On/Off to make the bulb glow

 As we all know JavaScript can change HTML attribute values.
 Used "document.getElementById" to locate the Image Src attribute and used "Substring" and "lastIndexOf" to extract the characters from the Src attribute & finally used "Includes" method to find the specified string from the src